TheMandolinian/HashHelix-Ledger/docs/stage7_design.md

 At the same time, Stage 7 draws a hard line between:

 - **Public engine layer** — fully open, auditable, and deterministic.
-- **Private economy layer** — TO v1.4, business rules, pricing, and institutional onboarding.
+ — TO v1.4, business rules, pricing, and institutional onboarding.

 The public engine can verify Temporal Relics, but it never exposes or depends on private economic state.